rikingurditta/mat347/01 groups.md

 ## Symmetry

 What is symmetry?
-It's actually not the
+It's actually not immediately obvious.

 ## Groups